mtuluhanakbulut/RC-NMP/README.md

 Reward Conditioned Neural Movement Primitives for Population Based Variational Policy Optimization

 This directory contains code for the experiments.
-Questions can be send to [tuluhan.akbulut@boun.edu.tr]
+Questions can be send to [tuluhan_akbulut@brown.edu]

 Required Packages: